flytzen/KeyVault.Talk/DemoSecrets.md

     --name supersecretpassword `
     --vault-name fl-test `
     --value ohmyworditssosecret `
+    --not-before 2019-12-03T14:30:25z `
+    --expires 2019-12-24T23:59:59z `
+    --disabled false
     --output table
 ```
+Note that the "disabled" flag is enforced; most operations are blocked on a disabled secret.
+However, the nbf and expiry are for information and it's up to you to read them and act on them
+This is *different* for keys!s

 ## Set up a console app to read the secret
 *Note: New packages have just come out but they have less intuitive auth - for now*